40027024/github-slideshow/_posts/0000-01-02-YOUR-USERNAME.md

 ---
 layout: slide
-title: “Welcome to our second slide!”
+title: “Welcome to Github tutorials!”
 ---
-Your test
+Your updated Arrays and string test
-Use the left arrow to go back
+Use the right arrow to go back